How to stop a loop in Python

 # Forgot to increment counter

-Since the counter variable isn't updated, the condition counter < 5 always remains true.
-This creates an infinite loop that prints "0" endlessly.
-The corrected code below shows how to ensure the loop terminates as expected.
+The counter variable remains at 0, so the condition counter < 5 is always met.
+This traps the program in an endless loop.
+See the corrected version below to ensure the loop terminates as intended.

 counter = 0